 A Commerce Department official says that the Commerce Secretary was given medication to treat the seizure.

 Approximately four years ago Bryson blacked out at a Boeing board meeting and was taken to the hospital, a witness tells ABC News.
-(A different source says that Bryson during that board meeting experienced weakness on his left side, went to the hospital and went through a battery of tests, totally checked out and was released with a clean bill of health.
-He returned to the board meeting.)

 The Commerce official says that the Commerce Secretary was on personal time with no security detail.
 He was driving his own vehicle.

 Bryson was allegedly driving his Lexus traveling southbound on San Gabriel Boulevard at 5:05 Pacific Time when he rear-ended a Buick that had stopped and was waiting for a train to pass, authorities said.